The very environment that surrounds adventurers can be a detriment to their wellbeing, one of the most common is falling from a great height.

 If the fall was high enough to provide falling for an entire round, then the creature would be fully capable of taking any normal actions it can take.

-This makes falls more deadly for low constitution characters than high con characters and represents some maintained realism.
+This makes falls more deadly for low Constitution characters than high Constitution characters and represents some maintained realism.

 Another potential solution would be to remove the cap on the damage.
-A fall from 1000 feet is more likely to be deadly, where a shortfall is still manageable at lower levels.
+A fall from 1000 feet is more likely to be deadly, whereas a shortfall is still manageable at lower levels.

 Final Thoughts